andreypopp/backbone.projections/README.md

 Currently there are two available projections — `CappedCollection` and `FilteredCollection`.

+## SortedCollection and ReversedCollection

+`SortedCollection` provides a projection which maintains its own order.
+You are required to provide a comparator:

+    {SortedCollection} = require 'backbone.projections'

+    collection = new Collection([...])
+    sorted = new SortedCollection(collection, comparator: (m) -> m.get('score'))

+There's also a special case `ReversedCollection` which maintains order reversed to an underlying collection order.

+    {ReversedCollection} = require 'backbone.projections'

+    collection = new Collection([...])
+    sorted = new ReversedCollection(collection)

 ## CappedCollection

 `CappedCollection` provides a projection of a limited number of elements from an